 - 2. Right click on the lysozyme.out item in the IFT list.
-Select the "AMBIMETER" option. - 3.
+Select the "Run AMBIMETER" option. - 3.
 The new window will show the results of AMBIMETER.
-It includes the number of shape categories that are compatible with the scattering profile, the ambiguity score (a-score) (log base 10 of the number of shape categories), and the AMBIMETER interpretation of whether or not you can obtain a unique 3D reconstruction. - According to the original paper, "an a-score below 1.5 practically guarantees a unique ab initio shape determination, whereas when the a-score is in the range 1.5-2.5 care should be taken, perhaps involving cluster analysis, and for a-scores exceeding 2.5 unambiguous reconstruction without restrictions (for example, on symmetry and/or anisometry) is highly unlikely." - Note: AMBIMETER can also save the compatible shapes (either all or just the best fit).
+It includes the number of shape categories that are compatible with the scattering profile, the ambiguity score (log base 10 of the number of shape categories), and the AMBIMETER interpretation of whether or not you can obtain a unique 3D reconstruction. - Note: AMBIMETER can also save the compatible shapes (either all or just the best fit).
 You can do that by selecting the output shapes to save, giving it a save directory, and clicking run.
 We won't be using those shapes in this tutorial.